T-O-R-U-S/Screw.CSS/README.md

 ### Simpler:

-Tailwind's `md:w-5 md:bg-blue` becomes `md:(w-5 bg-blue)`
+Tailwind's `md:w-5 md:bg-blue-300` becomes `md:(w:5 bg:blue-300)`

 ### More versatile

-Tailwind doesn't support using it's own utility classes in `supports` queries; Screw does!
+Tailwind doesn't support using its own utility classes in `supports` queries; Screw does!

 - Gradient text is a popular effect on websites; except some browsers may not support it, resulting in invisible and illegible text if `background-clip: text` is unsupported

   `supports(bg-clip:text):(bg-clip:text text-colour:transparent)`

 - In Tailwind: